gabriellenoelle/gabriellenoelle/README.md

 - 👋 Hi, I’m <b>Gabrielle Noelle</b>!
 - 👀 I’m interested in gaming, creativity, & back-end engineering.
-- 👾 I have a strong interest in Node.js
+- 👾 I have a strong interest in Node.js, servers, and databases
 - 💞️ I’m looking to collaborate on some nifty Animal Crossing apps!
 - 📫 How to reach me: gabrielle.donald8@gmail.com 📨
 - 👾 Discord: SulkyMarsh #1115